dgopsq/kubefont/README.md

 ![Example image](https://raw.githubusercontent.com/dgopsq/kubefont/master/helloworld.gif?token=ABNP7I4Z6QTKE32YY7HRXQ26LJ4NG)

-A highly-customizable **React** component (written in **Typescript**) using **Three.js** to show a text and a number of random-positioned cubes.
+A simple **React** component (written in **Typescript**) using **Three.js** to show a text and a number of random-positioned cubes.
 It exploits the normal hover event to move the camera while on desktop, and the gyroscope on mobile devices.

 This is an experiment I made to test the integration between **React** and **Three.js**.
 It is not remotely tested enough or fit for a production environment.